 Trauma-informed relationship therapy is particularly beneficial in situations where past experiences continue to influence the present.
 Some common indications include:

 At the heart of trauma-informed relationship therapy is the creation of a safe and supportive environment.
 This is not just about physical safety but emotional safety—where both partners feel heard, respected, and valued.
-My protocol, Tapping into Relationships – eft², integrates trauma-informed techniques, including Emotional Freedom Techniques (EFT), to facilitate healing in a gentle yet effective way.
+My protocol, Tapping into Relationships – eft², integrates gentle techniques such as EFT Tapping Therapy (Emotional Freedom Techniques) to support healing.

 EFT, often referred to as “Tapping,” is a somatic technique that helps individuals regulate their nervous system by addressing the body’s stress response.
 In a safe therapeutic space, partners are guided to use EFT together to release their trauma in a way that feels manageable and empowering.
 What makes this approach unique is its dual focus: while one partner works through their trauma, the other learns to be an empathic and emotionally modulated support.
 This not only fosters individual healing but also strengthens the relational bond.

-For example, a partner who has experienced childhood attachment trauma may be guided to use EFT to process feelings of fear and insecurity.
+For example, a partner who has experienced childhood attachment trauma might use EFT Tapping Therapy to reduce feelings of fear and insecurity.
 Meanwhile, the other person in the relationship learns to ‘Tap’ along to provide compassionate understanding, reframing their partner’s behaviours not as “sabotaging” but as protective mechanisms born out of past pain.
 This shift in perspective allows both partners to move from a place of disconnection to one of connection and empathy.

 Trauma-informed relationship therapy is not about assigning blame or dwelling on the past.
 Instead, it is about creating a compassionate space where both partners can feel seen, heard, and supported.
 By addressing the root causes of relational challenges, this approach empowers couples to move forward with greater understanding, resilience, and love.